Conditional stability for an inverse problem of a fully-discrete stochastic hyperbolic equation: Introduction

 \section{Introduction}

-In recent decades, inverse problems for stochastic partial differential equations have developed into an important branch of applied mathematics, drawing considerable attention from the scientific community because of their wide range of applications [\ref{Bao-SIAMNA-2020}, \ref{Cav 2002}, \ref{Li-Xu-SIAMUQ-2022}, \ref{Lu2023}].
-A pioneering contribution was made in [\ref{Lü 2015}], where the global uniqueness of an inverse problem for recovering initial states and a random source in a stochastic hyperbolic equation was established in the continuous setting using Carleman estimates.
+In recent decades, inverse problems for stochastic partial differential equations have developed into an important branch of applied mathematics, drawing considerable attention from the scientific community due to their wide range of applications [\ref{Bao-SIAMNA-2020}, \ref{Cav 2002}, \ref{Li-Xu-SIAMUQ-2022}, \ref{Lu2023}].
+A pioneering contribution was made in [\ref{Lü 2015}], where global uniqueness of an inverse problem for recovering the initial states and a random source in a stochastic hyperbolic equation was established in the continuous setting by means of Carleman estimates.
 In this paper, we focus on discrete Carleman estimates and their application to the corresponding discrete inverse problem for fully discrete approximations of one-dimensional stochastic hyperbolic equations.

 Let $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t\geq0}, \mathbb P)$ be a complete filtered probability space on which a one-dimensional standard Brownian motion $\{B(t)\}_{t\geq0}$ is defined such that $\{\mathcal F_t\}_{t\geq 0}$ is the natural filtration generated by $B(\cdot)$, augmented by all the $\mathbb P$-null sets in $\mathcal{F}$.
 Let $T>0$, $I=(0,1)$ and $Q=I\times(0,T)$.
 The continuous stochastic hyperbolic equation can be written as